craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes.rst

   |

-You can also check that the cluster is working by logging into MariaDB with the ``mysql`` client from one of the Studio nodes and verifying that your cluster size is 2:
+You can also check that the cluster is working by logging into MariaDB with the ``mysql`` client from the primary or the replica and checking the status:

 #.
 From the command line in the server, go to ``$CRAFTER_HOME/bin/dbms/bin`` and run the ``mysql`` program